 In some cases we might need to share information to carry out the services we have promised to carry out, for example if you require urgent assistance abroad.
 In such an urgent situation we may not always have the time to put in place the type of agreement we would normally want to.

 We are only allowed to keep your personal information if we need it for one of the reasons we describe in section 3 above.

-As a general rule, we will keep it for 6 years from the end of your relationship with us, as it is likely that we will need the information for regulatory reasons or to defend a claim.
+As a general rule, we will keep it for 6 years from the end of your relationship with us, as it is likely that we will need the information for regulatory reasons, fraud prevention or to defend a claim.
 For example, should you wish to bring some form of legal action relating to your relationship with us, this would generally need to be done within 6 years from the end of that relationship.
 However there may be exceptions where we need to keep your personal information for longer, such as where a claim has involved a minor.

 We will also retain data in an anonymous form for statistical and analytical purposes, for example, to assess risk of flood damage occurring.

 If we rely on your consent to collect and process your personal information, you can ask us to stop using your personal information at any time by withdrawing that consent and we will stop using your personal information for those purposes.
 We may rely on your consent to tell you about our car insurance products or services which may be of interest to you or to use computers to make decisions about you to improve our services or develop our products (see section 9).